Muhanad-husn/sociorag/docs/project_overview.md

 SocioGraph is a comprehensive system for analyzing and visualizing social dynamics in texts through advanced NLP, entity extraction, vector search, and answer generation capabilities.
 The system follows a modular architecture with distinct phases for data ingestion, storage, retrieval, and answer generation.

-## Current Status: Phase 5 Complete
+## Current Status: Production Ready

-The project has successfully completed Phase 5 (Answer Generation & PDF Export) and is ready for Phase 6 (FastAPI Back-End completion).
-All core functionality is operational with robust error handling, streaming responses, and PDF export capabilities.
+The project is now production-ready with all major development phases completed.
+The codebase has been streamlined by removing E2E tests and non-essential files to focus on the core functionality.
+The application is now more maintainable and easier to deploy.

 ## Architecture Overview